 - "Ride quality is a little less harsh than before, and the Versa Note feels slightly steadier on its feet than prior Versa hatch models, although large bumps do occasionally unsettle the rear beam axle.
 The Versa Note isn't necessarily the most engaging subcompact we've driven, but its steering is both sharp and decently weighted at speed." -- Automobile Magazine

 - "The Versa's suspension is tuned for comfort, and the result is a smooth ride quality that many subcompact models can't match.
 On the other hand, the small Nissan's steering and handling are pretty uninspiring compared with most competitors.
 You'll probably never notice those characteristics if you only drive your Nissan Versa to the office and back, but if you want something more fun, the Fiesta and Fit are worth a look." -- Edmunds

 - "The steering is light, its turning radius is tight, and visibility is very good from the driver's seat." -- Kelley Blue Book

 - "For now, though, we'll add that the ride quality is quite good for a car in this class, the wind noise minimal, and the low-rolling-resistance tires commendably quiet on all but the roughest surfaces." -- Car and Driver

 Next Steps: Nissan Versa

-- Find low financing rates for the Nissan Versa
+- View the best prices for the 2014 Nissan Versa

 - See Affordable Small Cars rankings